mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > Have an explicit group policy setting the conditions under which external
 > joins are allowed.

+## Handling Authentication Failures

+Within an MLS group, every member is authenticated to other member, by means of credentials issued and verified by the Authentication Service.
+MLS does not prescribe what actions, if any, an application should take in the event that a group member presents an invalid credential.
+For example, an application may require such a member to be immediately evicted, or may allow some grace period for the problem to be remediated.
+To avoid operational problems, it is important for all clients in a group to have a consistent view of which credentials in a group are valid, and how to respond to invalidity.

+> **RECOMMENDATION:**
+> Have a uniform credential validation process to ensure that all group members
+> evaluate other members' credentials in the same way.

+> **RECOMMENDATION:**
+> Have a uniform policy for how invalid credentials are handled.

+In some authentication systems, it is possible for a previously-valid credential to become invalid over time.
+For example, in a system based on X.509 certificates, credentials can expire or be revoked.
+Fortunately, the MLS update mechansisms allow a client to replace an old credential with a new one.
+This is best done before the old credential becomes invalid.

+> **RECOMMENDATION:**
+> Proactively rotate credentials, especially if a credential is about to become
+> invalid.

 ## Recovery After State Loss

 Group members whose local MLS state is lost or corrupted can reinitialize their